Pain · Principal posture

 If the principal protected the register on purpose and the US pipeline is at zero, the third option is not a betrayal of the register.
 The third option is one identity on two surfaces, routed by reader.

 The European register is doing work the principal does not want to lose.
 In a German engineering market, register signals seriousness, multi-decade endurance, family ownership, engineering depth, and quiet confidence.
 The buyer in Stuttgart reads that register and decides the firm is the kind of partner they want for twenty years.
-The principal protects that register because the same register is the reason the German pipeline closes at 29% on Friday and signs on Monday.
+The principal protects that register because the same register is part of why the German pipeline closes.

 The US buyer is reading a different surface for a different sort.
 US commercial register expects outcome above the fold, quantified peer set, US-style pricing posture, named US points of contact, US case studies in US format, and US-channel proof.
 The same European register that closes Stuttgart at 29% reads in Cleveland as not-yet-US-operating, regardless of how strong the underlying engineering is.
 The US buyer is not insulting the register.
 The US buyer is sorting by the signal the channel taught them to sort by.

-Per US BEA FDI inflows 2025, US procurement is sorting more European vendors than any year in the last decade and the sort is fast.
-Per UBS Global Family Office 2025, the US allocator class reads home-market surface for register fit and US-facing surface for commercial readiness, and treats the missing US surface as a diligence flag.
+The US allocator class reads the home-market surface for register fit and the US-facing surface for commercial readiness.
+The missing US surface is the flag.
 Both readers are doing their job.

 The principal's instinct is correct: the European register is the firm's asset.
 The US buyer's instinct is also correct: the European register is not the same as US-operating-in-the-US.
 The mistake is collapsing those two readings onto one surface and treating either reading as wrong.
 Neither is.